corb555/Task-Score/README.md

 Task Score weights for this were configured to:   Health= 0.6, PlayerDistance=-0.4
 **Score= 40** = (20 * 0.6) + (70 * 0.4)

 In this case, the score for Seek Healthpack is higher than Attack Player.
 If Health improved, the score for Attack Player would be higher.
+This is a simplified example, in a real score you might also want to include ammo amount, weapon strength, anger, etc.

 ### Parameters
 Any float Behavior Designer global variable can be a component of the task score.
 You can set a weighting from 0 to 1.0f for each attribute.
 The  score is the sum of each attribute’s weight times the attribute’s value.
 To provide a consistent basis for scoring: